HuiyuW/Impact-of-human-activities-on-the-landscape-from-above/README.md

 3. Choose images in a drop down menu, If users want to test their own images, they must put the images in the folder 'own pictures' in Dataset.
 Use 'images overview' window you can see the details of the selected images.
 The software only accepts images in jpg format.
 4. Click on the eight images on the left to select 2 to 4 pictures to compare.
 If you accidentally clicked on an image twice or unwanted image is chosen, select the image set again as in step 3 and then click on 'Reset' on the bottom right corner.

 5. After the selection is over, click the button 'ready and start'.
 Now the common parts of the four images will be projected on the same image.
-This image will pop out, users need to double click a point on the image to get an area to analyze the changes in this area.the common parts will be shown in GUI.(pic1 to pic4).
+This image will pop out, users need to double click a point on the image to get an area to analyze the changes in this area.the common parts will be shown in GUI.

 6. User can choose 2 images to show highlights.
 Threshold and other parameters can be given by users.
 To change the mode quick/slow, you can choose KAZE or SURF method to find the highlights part of the image.